-The XPS 13 stands out for its slimmer “Infinity Edge” bezels, whereas the Surface Pro 7 still suffers from larger bezels that make for a larger-than-necessary chassis.
-The difference is noticeable, and gives the XPS 13 an edge when it comes to appearing like a modern laptop.
+The Dell XPS 13 is a traditional clamshell laptop.
+Available in Platinum Silver and Frost, it stands out for its slimmer Infinity Edge bezels, whereas the Surface Pro 7 still suffers from larger bezels that make for a larger-than-necessary chassis.
+The difference is noticeable and gives the XPS 13 an edge when it comes to appearing like a modern laptop.

-The Surface Pro 7 retains the usual 12.3-inch touch screen in the productivity-friendly 3:2 aspect ratio, and it’s plenty spacious in a resolution of 2,736 × 1,824.
+The Surface Pro 7 retains the usual 12.3-inch touchscreen in the productivity-friendly 3:2 aspect ratio, and it’s plenty spacious in a resolution of 2,736 × 1,824.
 In our review, we found the design quite sleek, robust, and distinctive.
 The display was also one of the best we found in the 2-in-1 category, and it even supports Microsoft’s Surface Pen.

-Finally, with ports, the Surface Pro 7 comes with a USB-C 3.2 Gen 1 port (no Thunderbolt 3), a classic USB-A port, an SD Card slot, and Microsoft’s proprietary Surface Connect.
-The XPS 13 includes two Thunderbolt 3 ports, a standard USB-C 3.2 Gen 1 port, and a microSD card slot.
-Fans of Thunderbolt 3 will prefer the XPS 13 more, but those who aren’t quite ready for the new trend in technology will find Microsoft’s Surface Pro 7 acceptable.
+Finally, the Surface Pro 7 comes with a USB-C port, a classic USB-A port, an SD card slot, Microsoft’s proprietary Surface Connect, and a 3.5mm audio jack.
+The XPS 13 includes two Thunderbolt 4 ports, a standard USB-C port, a microSD card slot, and a 3.5mm audio jack.

 Buy the XPS 13

-The XPS 13 starts at $950 for a Core i3, 4GB of RAM, a 256GB SSD, and a non-touch Full HD display.
-It ramps up to $2,100 for a Core i7, 16GB of RAM, a 2TB SSD, and a 4K touch display.
+The XPS 13 starts at $999 for a Core i3, 8GB of RAM, a 256GB SSD, and a non-touch FHD+ display.
+It ramps up to $2,499 for a Core i7, 32GB of RAM, a 2TB SSD, and a 4K+ touch display.